Skip to content

 Tokyo functions beautifully as the final chapter of an autumn journey, when its ginkgo avenues turn gold just as Kyoto's maples are fading.

-Shinjuku Gyoen is the best single garden for koyo in the city — French formal gardens, English landscape design and a Japanese strolling garden all in one park, with the Momijiyama (literally "Maple Mountain") section peaking in late November (entrance ¥500, opens 9:00).
+Shinjuku Gyoen is the best single garden for koyo in the city — French formal gardens, English landscape design and a Japanese strolling garden all in one park, with the Momijiyama (literally "Maple Mountain") section peaking in late November (entrance ¥500, opens 9:00; from 1 October the garden closes at 16:30, last entry 16:00).
 Rikugien, one of the finest Edo-era strolling gardens, illuminates its maples and ginkgos in late November and early December.

-Hamarikyu, a former shogunal duck-hunting ground on the edge of Tokyo Bay, has tidal ponds that reflect autumn maples against the skyscrapers of Shiodome behind — a juxtaposition of historical and modern Japan available nowhere else.
+Hamarikyu, a former shogunal duck-hunting ground on the edge of Tokyo Bay, has tidal ponds that reflect autumn maples against the skyscrapers of Shiodome behind — one of the city's sharpest juxtapositions of historical and modern Japan.

 For a half-day with altitude, Mt.
 Takao (Takaosanguchi, one hour from Shinjuku on the Keio Line) peaks slightly earlier than central Tokyo — late November — and has six marked hiking trails through old-growth cedar and maple forest.
 Trail 6 along the Biwa Waterfall stream is the most forested; the cable car summit offers views of the Takao range and, on clear days, Mt.
 Fuji framed by autumn colour.